ahmadawais/CF7-Customizer/assets/admin/inc/options/titan-framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.11 =
+* New: Added custom font in Theme Customizer
+* New: Added File Upload option
+* New: Added select_all in multicheck option
+* New: Added em in font size
+* New: Sample Content Extension support
+* Enhanced: Tabs color is changed, and the gap between tabs and panel is removed
+* Enhanced: Allow svg file in upload option
+* Fixed: Gallery option

+= 1.10 =
+* New: Added new options multicheck-post-types and select-post-types
+* New: Added Group option
+* New: Added include_fonts in Theme Customizer.
+* Enhanced: Generated inline CSS now has an ID attribute.
+* Enhanced: Easy Digital Downloads product checking revised.
+* Enhanced: Timepicker styles.
+* Enhanced: EDD option.
+* Change: Footer Text should be returned not echoed.
+* Change: class_exists to function_exists of googlefonts function.
+* Fixed: Input tag.

 = 1.9.3 =
 * New: Transport parameter for overriding the Customizer transport parameter